andrewchambers/orderly/man/orderly.1.md

 ### \-{wait-started,check,shutdown,clean}-timeout SECONDS (default=120)\`

-The number of seconds to wait for a given command before giving up and triggering a restart.
+The number of seconds to wait for a given command before giving up.
 A negative value means no timeout.

 ### \-terminate-timeout SECONDS (default=10)\`